 Dixon was a great friend of Sir Thomas Lipton and sailed on five Shamrock boats that Lipton entered for the America’s Cup races to record scenes off Sandy Hook.

 Dixon was also successful in the advertising world, producing hundreds of works for posters and postcards.
 At the turn of the century the passenger steam ship had become a regular form of transport, with more and more shipping companies offering regular services to enable travel all over the world.
 Further, the increasingly widespread use of colour lithography meant graphic designers explored the use of vibrant images to attract viewers, hopefully those who could afford the expensive opulence of the transatlantic liners.

 Dixon’s prosperous career coincided with what is today recognised as the glorious period of Britain’s seagoing heritage, the development of British marine art.
 Working in the notoriously difficult medium of watercolour, Dixon produced an extensive body of quality works, all exhibiting masterly, never laboured, draughtsmanship and artistic flair.
 Historian Stuart Boyd writes of Dixon’s talent: “Thus his depiction of Thames lightermen standing on the stern of a large, heavily laden barge being guided by a long sweep down the river, are delivered by a few brief strokes, the equivalent of the lightermen’s own seemingly effortless grace.”

-Today Dixon’s works can be found in numerous maritime and war museums around Britain, including the English National Maritime Museum in Greenwich, London; the Victoria and Albert Museum, London; and in various maritime museums in North America.
+Today Dixon’s works can be found in numerous maritime and war museums around Britain, including the National Maritime Museum in Greenwich, London; the Victoria and Albert Museum, London; and in various maritime museums throughout the world.